lllyasviel/stable-diffusion-webui-forge/README.md

     MultiDiffusion / Tiled Diffusison
     Deform

-(tiled diffusion is intergrated now and no need to install extra extensions.
+(Tiled diffusion is integrated now and no need to install extra extensions.
 Also the current smart unet offload is much better than multi-diffusion and people can directly generate 4k images without using multi-diffusion, by automatically offload unet to RAM.
 If bigger than 4k, use Ultimate SD Upscale.)

 Below extensions will be reworked soon